Algarve itinerary 7 days – can be done as a road trip or without a car using public transport.

-I personally didn’t enjoy Portimao, but I will leave my recommendations in the detailed itinerary for Algarve below.
+I personally didn’t enjoy Portimao, but I will leave my recommendations in the detailed itinerary for the Algarve below.

-This itinerary for a road trip in Algarve is flexible because it can be modified to one week or even three weeks.
+This itinerary for a road trip in the Algarve is flexible because it can be modified to one week or even three weeks.
 I have marked some destinations as optional and have given a range of the number of days that you can spend at each destination.

 It is very easy to travel within the Algarve with trains or buses for solo travelers.
-But if you are traveling with another person or more, then it makes more sense to rent a car and explore the beauty of this stunning region at your pace.
+But if you are traveling with another person or more, then it makes more sense to rent a car and explore the beauty of this stunning region at your own pace.

 If you have just seven days, skip the places I have marked as optional and only visit the remaining.
 Another option would be to stick to the lower number of days in some of the destinations.